Custodia battens down hatches as it awaits Trump crypto pivot

 Effectively, the shift enables it to continue as a going concern, but one with little — if any — day-to-day business operations.

 The decision to hunker down comes less than two weeks after Custodia lost its banking partner — a critical blow to the firm, which cannot directly transact with other banking institutions.
 Custodia founder and CEO Caitlin Long announced the development on Nov.
-7 in a post on X, the website formerly known as Twitter.
+7 in a post on the social platform X.

-Long said Custodia was "debanked" as a result of what she and others in the crypto space refer to as "Operation Chokepoint 2.0," a shorthand expression for the Biden administration's oppositional approach to digital assets that references an Obama-era scandal in which bank regulators and the Justice Department pressured banks not to serve arms dealers, payday lenders and other unsavory but legal business.
-Long noted that this is not the first time a bank has dropped her bank because of governmental scrutiny, nor did it clarify which bank Custodia had been partnering with.
+Long said Custodia was "debanked" as a result of what she and others in the crypto space refer to as "Operation Chokepoint 2.0," a shorthand expression for the Biden administration's oppositional approach to digital assets that references an Obama-era scandal in which bank regulators and the Justice Department pressured banks not to serve arms dealers, payday lenders and other unsavory but legal businesses.
+Long noted that this is not the first time a bank has dropped Custodia because of governmental scrutiny, nor did she clarify which bank it had been partnering with.

 Long issued a written statement about the developments on Wednesday saying the bank will continue on in whatever way it can.